Seoyangsam/emotion_detection-/README.md

 # Additional Info
 The ProGAN model used in this project is based on [this repo.](https://github.com/aladdinpersson/Machine-Learning- Collection/blob/master/ML/Pytorch/GANs/ProGAN)<br>
-The training process of ResNet implemented in JupyterHub of Wageningen University is about 10 days using CPU<br>.
-The trained weights are saved in checkpointResNet18, which is created after the training process.<br>
+The training process of ResNet implemented in JupyterHub of Wageningen University is about 10 days using CPU.<br> The trained weights are saved in checkpointResNet18, which is created after the training process.<br>
 To access the performance of ProGAN, we calculated the FID score.